ds4se/chapters/andymeneely/security_gotchas.md

 All of them have been broken into.
 They all have security features.
 A lot of money has been spent on making them secure (some of that money better spent than others).
 They also serve different purposes and have different designs.
 So which is it?
 Which is more secure?
 Or is that a fair comparison at all?

 In software security assessment, we cannot make empirically-sound statements about the overall security of a product.
 We can understand various properties of the system that can influence security, but we cannot make absolute claims.
 In particular, when analyzing security data, we need to be aware of a lot of practical and conceptual concerns.
-Consider the following "Gotchas".
+Consider the following inescapable truths ("Gotchas") that one must consider when assessing security empirically.

 # Gotcha #1: Security is Negatively Defined